zeroamps/Tooling/README.md

 **git init**

-Create an empty Git repository or reinitialize an existing one.
+Creates an empty Git repository or reinitializes an existing one.